Vietnam.vn - Nền tảng quảng bá Việt Nam

 The total estimated cost of the project is more than 250 million Japanese yen (about 42.4 billion VND), and is expected to be implemented over 3 years, from 2025 to 2028.

-Speaking at the ceremony, Ambassador Ito Naoki shared: "I feel this project is very meaningful because it can improve the problems that students in primary and secondary schools in mountainous areas are facing such as inadequate schools and dormitories, while also providing opportunities to access knowledge about gender equality and reproductive health.
+Speaking at the ceremony, Ambassador Ito Naoki shared: "I feel this project is very meaningful because it can improve the problems that students in primary and secondary schools in mountainous areas are facing such as inadequate schools and dormitories, and at the same time provide opportunities to access knowledge about gender equality and reproductive health.
 I hope that this project will be implemented firmly and be evaluated as a successful model project in the field of education."

 The Japanese Ambassador emphasized that in Japan's development cooperation policy with Vietnam, in addition to supporting infrastructure construction to promote economic growth and training human resources to strengthen governance, Japan also focuses on the health and education sectors to support poverty reduction and reduce the gap for vulnerable groups in society.